MichaelJCole/evil_kittens/articles/2 Node.js 0.12 clustering.md

-# Load Testing Web Apps 2015
+# High Performance Node.js Clustering

 The secret to take a business to "web scale" is to hire quality engineers.